Work-Study and Loan Programs

 Financial Support for PhD Candidates

-As of fall 2018, PhD students entering the program will receive a financial package consisting of tuition, fees, one-person health-insurance coverage, and approximately $30,000.
-This award, made up of fellowships and teaching-assistantships, will be maintained up to a total of five years contingent on satisfactory academic performance.
-Standard teaching responsibilities for a doctoral student in English involve teaching two courses per year across years 2-4 of the program (with no teaching in years 1 and 5); fellowship funds beyond teaching wages complete the support we are presently offering for years 1-5, with some annual funding for conference travel and additional dissertation research funding awarded if and as our resources permit.
-(A few merit fellowships are available on a competitive basis: all applicants to the PhD program are automatically considered for these.)
-Students in their sixth year and beyond, who continue to make good progress toward the degree, are eligible for a select number of sixth-year dissertation fellowships and for teaching when such assignments are available.
+As of fall 2023, PhD students entering the program will receive a six year financial package consisting of tuition, fees, one-person health-insurance coverage, and approximately $30,000 for the first five years of study (changing to $24,000 in the sixth year).
+This award, made up of fellowships and teaching-assistantships, will be maintained up to a total of six years contingent on satisfactory academic performance.
+Standard teaching responsibilities for a doctoral student in English involve teaching two courses per year across years 2-4 of the program (with no teaching in years 1 and 5); fellowship funds beyond teaching wages complete the support we are presently offering for years 1-6, with some annual funding for conference travel and additional dissertation research funding awarded if and as our resources permit.
+(A few enhanced fellowships are available on a competitive basis: all applicants to the PhD program are automatically considered for these.)
+Students in their seventh year and beyond, who continue to make good progress toward the degree, are eligible for teaching when such assignments are available.

 PhD students may apply for up to $500 per year to attend conferences where they are giving papers or chairing panels.
 They may also apply for any available positions as graders or research assistants, enabling them to earn up to $3,000 per academic year.